Lectures on LHC Physics: Higgs physics

 Such a pole is called a \underline{Landau pole} and gives us a maximum scale beyond which we cannot rely on our perturbative theory to work.
-In the upper line of Figure~\ref{fig:higgs_scale} we show $Q_\text{pole}$ versus the Higgs mass, approximately computed in Eq.(\ref{eq:landau_pole}).
-As a function of the Higgs mass $Q_\text{pole}$ gives the maximum scale were our theory is valid, which means we have to reside below the upper line in Figure~\ref{fig:higgs_scale}.
-Turning the argument around, for given $Q_\text{pole}$ we can read off the maximum allowed Higgs mass which in the limit of large cutoff values around the Planck scale $10^{19}$~GeV becomes $m_H \lesssim 180$~GeV.
+In the upper line of Figure~\ref{fig:higgs_scale} we show $Q_\text{pole}$ versus the Higgs mass, approximately computed in Eq.\eqref{eq:landau_pole}.
+As a function of the Higgs mass $Q_\text{pole}$ gives the maximum scale were our theory is valid, so we have to reside below and to the left of the upper line in Figure~\ref{fig:higgs_scale}.
+Turning the argument around, for given $Q_\text{pole}$ we can read off the maximum allowed Higgs mass which in the limit of large cutoff values around the Planck scale $10^{19}$~GeV becomes $m_H \lesssim 180$~GeV, in good agreement with the observed Higgs mass around 125~GeV.

-This limit is often referred to as the \underline{triviality bound} , which at first glance is precisely not what this theory is --- trivial or non-interacting.
+This limit is often referred to as the \underline{triviality bound} , which at first glance is precisely not what this theory is --- trivial or non--interacting.
 The name originates from the fact that if we want our Higgs potential to be perturbative at all scales, the coupling $\lambda$ can only be zero everywhere.
 Any finite coupling will hit a Landau pole at some scale.
 Such a theory with zero interaction is called trivial.

-After looking at the ultraviolet regime we can go back to the full renormalization group equation Eq.(\ref{eq:lambda_rge}) and ask a completely different question: how long will $\lambda>0$ ensure that our Higgs potential is bounded from below?
+After looking at the ultraviolet regime we can go back to the full renormalization group equation of Eq.\eqref{eq:lambda_rge} and ask a completely different question: if the Higgs coupling $\lambda$ runs as a function of the scale, how long will $\lambda>0$ ensure that our Higgs potential is bounded from below?

 This bound is called the \underline{stability bound} .
-On the right hand side of Eq.(\ref{eq:lambda_rge}) there are two terms with a negative sign which in principle drive $\lambda$ through zero.
-One of them vanishes for small $\lambda\sim 0$, so we can neglect it.
+On the right hand side of Eq.\eqref{eq:lambda_rge} there are two terms with a negative sign which in principle drive $\lambda$ through zero.
+One of them vanishes for small $\lambda\sim 0$, so we can neglect it under the assumption that we only study very weakly interacting Higgs sectors.
 In the small-$\lambda$ regime we therefore encounter two finite competing terms

-The usual boundary condition at $\lambda(v^2)=m_H^2/(2 v^2)$ is the starting point from which the top Yukawa coupling drives $\lambda$ to zero at another critical scale $\lambda(Q_\text{stable}^2)=0$ which depends on the Higgs mass $m_H$.
-The second (smaller) contribution from the weak gauge coupling ameliorates this behavior
+The usual boundary condition at $\lambda(v^2)=m_H^2/(2 v^2)$ is the starting point from which the top Yukawa coupling drives $\lambda$ through zero.
+This second critical scale $\lambda(Q_\text{stable}^2)=0$ also depends on the Higgs mass $m_H$.
+The second (smaller) contribution from the weak gauge coupling ameliorates this behavior.
+The condition for a zero Higgs self coupling is